telliott99/genealogy/g5/robert_mortimer_johnson.md

 CSA according to RF memoir, married in Arkansas before the war.

-I think this is him:  [ref](https://www.findagrave.com/memorial/16896009/robert-mortimer-johnson)
+I think this is his grave:  [ref](https://www.findagrave.com/memorial/16896009/robert-mortimer-johnson)

 Dr. Robert Mortimer Johnson.
 Data:  married, but no name for wife!
 1845 birthdate is reasonable for him to be father to "Mama Gussie" b 1875.